thiesgehrmann/proteny/README.md

 =========

-Make sure that each dependency (and their dependencies) is installed. modify the "$CIRCOS" variable in "run" to reflect the location of your circos installation.
+Make sure that each dependency (and their dependencies) is installed. modify the "$CIRCOS" variable in "circos_run" to reflect the location of your circos installation.

 "example.py" contains an example which details the way the tool can be used.
-"run" is a script which runs circos finding each configuration file, to produce the PNG and SVG files.
+"circos_run" is a script which runs circos finding each configuration file, to produce the PNG and SVG files.

 Running the example
 =====================